George W. Bush: 2005 Tbilisi grenade attack

 On May 10, 2005, while President Bush was giving a speech in Freedom Square, Vladimir Arutyunian, a native Georgian who was born to a family of ethnic Armenians, threw a live Soviet-made RGD-5 hand grenade toward the podium.
 It landed in the crowd about 61 ft from the podium after hitting a girl, but it did not detonate because a red tartan handkerchief was wrapped tightly around it, preventing the safety lever from detaching.
-Georgian President Mikheil Saakashvili was seated nearby.
+Georgian president Mikheil Saakashvili was seated nearby.
 After escaping that day, Arutyunian was arrested in July 2005.
 During his arrest, he killed an Interior Ministry agent.
 He was convicted in January 2006 and given a life sentence.

-2008 Baghdad shoeing
+2008 Baghdad shoe-throwing incident

 On December 14, 2008, Muntadhar al-Zaidi, an Iraqi journalist, threw both of his shoes at Bush during a press conference in Baghdad.
 Bush was not injured, having ducked the pair of shoes.
 However, White House press secretary Dana Perino received a bruise on her face after being hit by a microphone boom knocked over by security.
-Al-Zaidi received a three-year prison sentence, which was reduced to one year.
+Al-Zaidi received a three-year prison sentence which was reduced to one year.
 On September 15, 2009, he was released early for good behavior.

 Judicial appointments

 Supreme Court

-On July 19, 2005, following the announcement of the retirement of Associate Justice Sandra Day O'Connor on July 1, Bush nominated federal appellate judge John Roberts to be O'Connor's replacement; however, following the death of Chief Justice William Rehnquist on September 3, that still-pending nomination was withdrawn on September 5, with Bush instead nominating Roberts to be the next Chief Justice of the United States.
+On July 19, 2005, following the retirement of Associate Justice Sandra Day O'Connor on July 1, Bush nominated federal appellate judge John Roberts as her replacement; however, following the death of Chief Justice William Rehnquist on September 3, that still-pending nomination was withdrawn on September 5, with Bush instead nominating Roberts to be the next Chief Justice of the United States.
 He was confirmed by the Senate on September 29, 2005.

-On October 3, 2005, Bush nominated White House Counsel Harriet Miers to succeed O'Connor; however, Miers withdrew her nomination on October 27 after encountering significant opposition from both parties, who found her to be ill-prepared and uninformed on the law, once again leaving no nominee to replace O'Connor.
+On October 3, 2005, Bush nominated White House Counsel Harriet Miers to succeed O'Connor; however, Miers withdrew her nomination on October 27 after encountering significant opposition from both parties, who found her to be ill-prepared and uninformed on the law.
 Finally, on October 31, Bush nominated federal appellate judge Samuel Alito, who was confirmed by the Senate to replace O'Connor on January 31, 2006.

 Other courts

-In addition to his two Supreme Court appointments, Bush appointed 61 judges to the United States courts of appeals and 261 judges to the United States district courts.
+In addition to his two Supreme Court appointments, Bush appointed 62 judges to the United States courts of appeals and 261 judges to the United States district courts.